-3 'Must Know' Dangers Of REITs
+3 'Must-Know' Dangers Of REITs

 Companies lease space in urban skyscrapers not because they have to, but because it's valuable to their image when they bring clients to a prestigious property.
 Law, consulting, and investment firms won’t suddenly leave these properties.
 The demand is high and the supply is very restricted due to the location.
 Therefore, a company like SL Green (SLG) that specializes in trophy office properties is likely to do fairly well in the long run.

-On the other hand, a lower quality office REIT like City Office (CIO) is likely to suffer much more from decreasing demand and oversupply.
+On the other hand, a lower-quality office REIT like City Office (CIO) is likely to suffer much more from decreasing demand and oversupply.
 The properties do not have the same location and prestige advantage to protect them.
 In fact, CIO already slashed its dividend by 36% and the impact of oversupply could be felt for many years to come.

 Bottom Line